neuerituale/FieldtypeGeocoder/README.md

 ## Todos
 - Update provider-string if you use the autocomplete function from the inputfield or move the marker.
 - Refactor the inputfield javascript for other maps or mapstyles
+- Add warnings if a vendor package is not found!

 ## Feedback